spectralDNS/shenfun/docs/source/installation.rst

     python setup.py build_ext --inplace

-However, due to the non-standard dependencies, a much easier installation is achieved by going through `conda`_ and the `spectralDNS channel`_ on Anaconda Cloud.
+However, due to the dependencies, a much easier installation is achieved by going through `conda`_ and the `spectralDNS channel`_ on Anaconda Cloud.
 When you build with conda, all the correct dependencies will automatically be pulled in.
 From the top directory, after cloning, build shenfun yourself with